Houston Rockets trading Victor Oladipo to Miami Heat, source says

 HOUSTON ROCKETS

-Sources: Miami Heat acquire Victor Oladipo in trade with Houston Rockets, expected to be front-runner for LaMarcus Aldridge
+Sources: Miami Heat acquire Victor Oladipo in trade with Houston Rockets, expected to be front-runners for LaMarcus Aldridge

 More Videos